googlearchive/backbonefire/README.md

 `grunt watch` will watch for changes to `backfire.js` and lint and minify the source file when a change occurs.
 The output file `backfire.min.js` is written to the root directory.

-You can run the test suite by navigating to `file:///path/to/firepad/tests/index.html` or via the command line using `grunt test`.
+You can run the test suite via the command line using `grunt test`.